-Dr. Arthur Carpenter is a Statesman Level Founders Club Member.
-Below is his biography and why he supports The 917 Society.
+The 917 Society welcomes Dr. Arthur Carpenter as a Congressional Founders Member.
+Below is Dr. Carpenter’s biography and why he supports The 917 Society.

 ”The last time I wrote a bio for the 917 Society I mostly went on about how the American system of government, as embodied in our Constitutional Republic, allowed my family to experience a significant amount of monetary and societal upward mobility.
 This time I’ll attempt the awkward recounting of some of my personal life.